QuantFILab/Divfolio/README.md

 ![alt text](https://github.com/QuantFILab/Divfolio/blob/main/Figures/openpage.png?raw=true)

 On the tab on the left, the <b> User Guide </b> provides detailed instructions on how to use this application.
 The application's functions are documented in <b> Divestment Plan </b>.
 Our contact information can be found in <b> Our Team </b>.
 We welcome the opportunity to collaborate with scholars and industry professionals interested in relevant issues and comparable Shiny applications.
-To report technical problem, please contact Pasin Marupanthorn at pm122@hw.ac.uk.
+To report technical problem, please contact Pasin MarupanthoCancel changesrn at pm122@hw.ac.uk.

 ## Original Research Papers related to Divfolio